watson-developer-cloud/unity-sdk/README.md

 You can get the latest SDK release by clicking [here][latest_release].

 ### Installing the SDK source into your Unity project
-Move the unity-sdk directory into the Assets directory of the Unity project. **Rename the SDK directory from 'unity-sdk' to 'Watson'.**
+Move the `unity-sdk` directory into the Assets directory of the Unity project. **Rename the SDK directory from `unity-sdk` to 'Watson'.**

 ## Configuring your service credentials
 You will need the 'username' and 'password' credentials for each service.
 Service credentials are different from your Bluemix account username and password.